Foreign Languages Curriculum

 Access for all pupils

 - All pupils study one language at Whickham School, in line with the National Curriculum.
-Upon entry in year 7, 5 tutor groups study German and 4 tutor groups study French.
+Upon entry in year 7, students are placed into either a French or German tutor group.
 Pupils and parents / carers may express a preference.
-The majority of pupils study German as historically this is our strongest performing language.

 - We welcome pupils from a range of primary schools where KS2 experience of MFL is varied.
 We work with leaders from primary schools to develop an understanding of this experience and plan accordingly for transition.
 Schemes of learning ensure that pupils are appropriately challenged in year 7, with prior knowledge taken into consideration.